Leadership

 Manic Maxxie, Artistic Director

-Manic Maxxie is the drag persona of classical musician Cleo Goldberg.
+Manic Maxxie (She/Her) is the drag persona of classical musician Cleo Goldberg.
 Cleo (they/them/theirs) is regularly involved as a music educator, conductor and percussionist.
 They teach K-8 music at Alexander Graham Bell School and are also the founder and director of the Millennial Chamber Players.
 As a percussionist, they have performed at festivals and competitions across the United States as well as in the United Kingdom, Germany, Switzerland, the Netherlands, and Russia.
 They have studied conducting at the New York Conducting Workshop, the International Conducting Workshop & Festival (Lviv, Ukraine), the Pierre Monteux School, and the Juilliard Evening Division.
 They are also a published arranger through Keiser Southern Music.
 Cleo received their Bachelor of Music degree in percussion performance from Manhattan School of Music and their Master of Music Education and Certification degree from VanderCook College of Music.

 Manic Maxxie was born in November 2019 and has been the Artistic Director of the Lakeside Pride Pops Ensemble since the spring of 2021.
 Her drag allows her to celebrate black artists and let out a type of energy that she rarely shows in her day-to-day life.
 Maxxie is Cleo in their boldest, wackiest, and most feminine form.